Advancing flight physics through natural adaptation and animal learning: Learning about Physics from Nature

 \section{Learning about Physics from Nature}

-Physics, from its Latin origin \textit{physica}, is the study of nature.
+\del{Physics, from its Latin origin \textit{physica}, is the study of nature} Going back to the Latin origin of physics, \textit{physica}, nature constituted its initial object of study.
 Yet nowadays, observing nature itself to study physics has become secondary to building complex systems in laboratory conditions or numerical simulations.
 This provides support to theoretical hypotheses and technological development, with little to no equivalent of such system in any natural environment.
 In contrast, fluid dynamics is one example of the few physics domains that still retains natural observations at the core of its understanding.

-The value of observations in fluid dynamics is signified by the seminal work of Leonardo da Vinci, which still inspires flight research (Fig.\ref{fig:lit}.a-b).
+The value of observations in fluid dynamics is signified by the seminal work of Leonardo da Vinci, which founded and still inspires fluid dynamics, and especially flight, research (Fig.\ref{fig:lit}.a-b).
 In particular, tracking gliding birds, he first described atmospheric thermals (Fig.\ref{fig:lit}.a) and later suggested that vortex generation and pressure differences may be responsible for lift production in birds (Fig.\ref{fig:lit}.b).
 Birds have continued to inspire our physical understanding of wake interactions in an effort to understand V-formation flight by Lissaman and Shollenberger in 1970 (Fig.\ref{fig:lit}.c-d) \cite{Lissaman1970}.
 By flying together, birds save on drag and thus on energy expenditure (Fig.\ref{fig:lit}.d), thanks to the downwash interaction induced by their wingtips (Fig.\ref{fig:lit}.c).

 While birds are often presented as the main contributor to our understanding of flight, insects have revolutionized the understanding of vortex-induced lift generation.
 This phenomenon, brought to light by Ellington \textit{et al.} in 1996 (Fig.\ref{fig:lit}.e-f) \cite{Ellington1996}, resolved a physical interrogation raised in 1934 by A. Magnan, that bumblebees were not suppose to fly and were defying physical laws \cite{Magnan1934}.
 Lift in insects is predominantly generated by the leading-edge vortex that remains stable by the revolving wing when flapping around its hinge.
 Such mechanism has later been confirmed to be widely used in natural flight \cite{Chin2016}, even in plants like rotating seeds (Fig.\ref{fig:lit}.g) \cite{Lentink2009}.